 NAS projects offer the chance to get more involved in maritime archaeology and to put into practice those skills learnt on NAS training courses.
 They also offer a great opportunity to collect credits as part of the Education Programme as well as offering the chance to have fun, meet some new people and visit new places.

-In recent years NAS has run a wide variety of projects, on the foreshore, underwater, focusing on areas or on individual sites such as the protected wreck sites of the Norman's Bay Wreck and the Holland 5 Submarine.
-In the summer of 2017 we are also helping on the Rooswijk1740 Project happening on the Goodwin Sands and in Ransgate.
+In recent years NAS has run a wide variety of projects, on the foreshore, underwater, focusing on areas or on individual sites such as the protected wreck sites of the Anne and Amsterdam, Norman's Bay Wreck and the Holland 5 Submarine.
+In the summer of 2017 we helped on the Rooswijk1740 Project on the Goodwin Sands and in Ramsgate.
 Many of the projects have been run in the UK but we have also worked with training partners and collaborators overseas for projects such as at Dor in Isreal or on HMS Swift in Argentina.

 For more information on NAS projects please take a look at our Current projects page to get an insight into the different projects, their objectives and their outcomes.